 \section{Lower Complexity Bounds}

-In this section we prove several $\ptime$-hardness and $\pspace$-hardness results for the path checking problem.
-Together with the upper bounds from Section~\ref{sec-upper-bounds} we obtain sharp complexity results for the various path checking problems.
+In this section we prove several $\ptime$-hardness and $\pspace$-hardness results for the path-checking problem.
+Together with the upper bounds from Section~\ref{sec-upper-bounds} we obtain sharp complexity results for the various path-checking problems.